violet oakley show graphic

 About the Production

-In Violet Oakley Unveiled, a one-woman play written by Cindy Rock Dlugolecki, the artist returns to share the personal trials and triumphs hidden in murals she began in 1902, when Violet was the first female artist to be awarded a commission to decorate a public building.
-Violet Oakley completed over 40 murals in the Pennsylvania Capitol, making her the first woman (but not the last) to have a voice in Pennsylvania’s government, if only with her paintbrush.
+In 1902, Violet was the FIRST FEMALE artist to be awarded a commission to decorate a PUBLIC building: Pennsylvania’s capitol in Harrisburg.
+In Violet Oakley Unveiled, the artist returns to the capitol to share William Penn’s ideals of diversity, equity, and inclusion embedded in the Harrisburg murals.
+Violet completed 43 murals in the capitol, making her the first woman (but not the last) to have a voice in Pennsylvania’s executive, legislative, and judicial branches of government, if only with her paintbrush.

 Special thanks to Open Stage for permission to use the above graphic.